redhat-ai-dev/ai-lab-template/docs/USAGE.md

 # USAGE

+## Prerequisite

+### Red Hat Developer Hub

+The AI Software Templates have been tested on Red Hat Developer Hub release 1.2+.

+### Backstage

+The AI Software Templates should work on Backstage version 1.26.5+.

 ## Usage in Red Hat Developer Hub

 To import these templates click `Register Existing Component` on the Software Templates page.